Ithirahad/StarMade-Guides/docs/02-ships/06-shields.md

 ## Tips and Tricks

-> While it is possible to have multiple groups of **Shield Rechargers** on one ship, it is almost always better to just have a single group that covers the entire ship.
+> While it is possible to have multiple groups of **Shield Rechargers** on one ship, it is almost always better to have a single group that covers all of the ship when possible.

 > It's important to make sure you have enough **Shield Regen** to still regenerate while afflicted with the **Shield Under Fire** debuff.
 If your **Shield Upkeep** exceeds your **Shield Regen** you will rapidly lose your shields and start taking hull damage.